Star Lines

 If you have a moment to do something like that today, I hope you will.

-History for Sale: If you've got $30 million dollars, you have a shot at owning Martin Luther King Jr.'s archives, according to Library Journal.
+have a shot at owning Martin Luther King Jr.'s archives, according to Library Journal.
 The article states that the Library of Congress got an earlier opportunity to buy, but refused to pay the King family's asking price of $20 million.
 Makes me wonder what price Dr. King would have put on his work.

 The Secret Handshake: Yet another e-mail from a promising young published novelist (I have a collection now -- of e-mails, not novelists) wanting to know how I've gotten so many books published and why my books sell better than his.
 This one insinuated that I must know someone in the industry who is helping me, because I couldn't be selling the way I am without it being rigged.
 AKA the "secret handshake."